swaits/vivaldi-nc/README.md

 I had several design goals which the existing crates didn't satisfy:

-1. Provide the simplest interface possible.
+1. Provide the *simplest interface possible*.
 I just want to have some sort of Coordinate struct and be able to update it, and then use it to estimate round trip times (ie ping times).
 2. Don't require the consumer to bring their own vector or linear algebra